-Store owner Andreas Murkudis, who has been working in the art scene for nearly 15 years, opened his very first eponymous store in 2003 and has since unveiled a total of six renowned concept stores.
-More recently, he collaborated with architects Gonzalez Haase AAS once again to renovate a hall in the eponymous retail store and, earlier this year, expanded the brand by launching AM Möbel + Architektur, a shop also on Potsdamer Straße dedicated to design and furniture.
+Store owner Andreas Murkudis, who has been working in the art scene for nearly 20 years, opened his very first eponymous store in 2003 and has since unveiled a total of six renowned concept stores.
+He collaborated with architects Gonzalez Haase AAS to renovate a hall in the eponymous retail store and, has expanded the brand by launching AM Möbel + Architektur, a shop also on Potsdamer Straße dedicated to design and furniture.
 However, Murkudis insists that the vision remains: to create a retail experience that gives visitors enough space to discover new things as well as allow products to breathe.

-We recently visited both the newly redesigned AM store and AM Möbel + Architektur space to learn more about the idea behind their design, the latest collaboration with Aesop and Isaac Reina as well as Murkudis’ take on the rise of concept stores…
+We visited both the newly redesigned AM store and AM Möbel + Architektur space to learn more about the idea behind their design, and about Murkudis’ take on the rise of concept stores…

 Can you tell us a bit about the recent developments of the Andreas Murkudis brand and how it has evolved over the years?